TheSHEEEP/godotdetour/README.md

 # This should be done in any regularly called update-like function
 yourOwnObject.translation = detourCrowdAgent.position

+# Velocity can be used as a "look-at" dire
+yourOwnObject.look_at(yourOwnObject.translation + detourCrowdAgent.velocity, agent.transform.basis.y)
 ```
+As you can see, "velocity" can be used as a look-at/direction in a pinch.
+However, bear in mind that detour does not really have a concept of facing directions for agents.
+You will have to roll your own facing calculations if your objects need to face a different direction than what they look at.

 **Important:** The values you get from the detourCrowdAgent object are always "outdated" by up to one navigation thread tick.
 Predicted values might be implemented at a later point.

 #### Show debug mesh